bsatrom/heroku-buildpack-nodejs/README.md

 	$ support/package_npm 1.0.94

-Open `bin/compile` in your editor, and change the following lines:
+Open `bin/compile` in your editor, and change the following lines (make sure that the npm and Node versions are compatible):

     NODE_VERSION="0.5.8"
+	NPM_VERSION="1.0.94"

     S3_BUCKET=zzz